HomeEuropeBelarusPolotsk sights

 Monument to Simeon Polotskiy in Polotsk

-This monument was opened in the early 21st century, dedicated to another thinker, poet and writer born in Polotsk – Simeon.
-He lived in the Russian kingdom for a long time, brought up the children of Tsar Alexei (Mikhailov), including. of the future Peter the Great.
+This monument was opened at the beginning of the 21st century, dedicated to another thinker, poet and writer born in Polotsk – Simeon.

 Lutheran Church